Zidit/partyhat/utils/README.md

-Party asm
+PAssembly
 ========

 ## Instructions

-Party asm commands consist instruction and zero to one argument.
+PAssembly commands consist instruction and zero to one argument.
 Argument is always value between 0 - 0xFF.
 It can be constant value or address depending on instruction.
 Some insturctions can also have :R or :W versions. :R means that result of the insturuction is writen back to memory and :W means that it is writen to wreg.